baronep/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

+The images below were selected at random from google images and resized to 32x32 pixels using GIMP.
+They were then preprocessed in the same manner as the training, validation and test images.

 **Image 1: Speed Limit (30km/h)**

+This image was predicted correctly with a fairly high certainty.
 ```
 Class[1]: Speed limit (30km/h) (0.954634)
 Class[2]: Speed limit (50km/h) (0.035700)